0install/0install-win/README.md

 - The directory `lib` contains pre-compiled 3rd party libraries which are not available via NuGet.
 - The directory `doc` contains scripts for generating source code documentation.
 - The directory `nuget` contains NuGet spec files used to generate NuGet packages for Zero Install.
+- The directory `powershell` contains scripts for creating PowerShell modules.
 - The directory `publish` contains scripts for creating feeds and archives for publishing.
 - The directory `build` contains the results of various compilation processes.
 It is created on first usage.
 It can contain the following subdirectories:
   - `Debug`|`DebugNet35`|`DebugNet35`: Contains Debug builds targeting the .NET Framework 4.0, 3.5 and 2.0 respectively.